hakdo/sjefersuper/content/post/devlifecycle.md

 able to detect, and not prevent, should be logged with high priority, and preferably generate an alert to someone who can react to it.

-*Discovering vulnrabliities*: vulnerabilities in a production applicaton can be in our code, in the infrastructure and environment we depend on, or in third-party dependencies in our code (external libraries).
+*Discovering vulnerabilities*: vulnerabilities in a production application can be in our code, in the infrastructure and environment we depend on, or in third-party dependencies in our code (external libraries).